Best AI fit: repeatable drafting, summaries, categorising, and other first-pass work that a reviewer can check quickly.

 Why hybrid is often the strongest answer for growing teams

-Hybrid makes sense when the business already knows the workflow well enough to split low-risk support from high-accountability execution.
-That is when AI stops being hype and starts acting like a genuine operator assistant.
+Hybrid is strongest when the workflow is mature enough to split low-risk support from high-accountability execution.
+That is when AI stops feeling like hype and starts removing real prep burden.

 AI prepares the work